 International Medieval Congress, University of Leeds

-Alongside other historical novelists, James will be taking part in a roundtable discussion entitled ‘Imagining the Medieval World: Popular Medievalism and Historical Fiction’.
+James (along with other historical novelists) will be taking part in a roundtable discussion entitled ‘Imagining the Medieval World: Popular Medievalism and Historical Fiction’.
 The discussion begins at 7pm and will be followed by a reception, which will include a book signing and readings.

 Featured podcastFor more podcasts, visit James's channel on Soundcloud.